-Harry is from Maryland and is currently a senior at UMBC.
-He is double-majoring in Spanish and Linguistics with a psychology minor.
+Harry is from Maryland and recently earned a BA from UMBC.
+He was a double-major in Spanish and Linguistics with a psychology minor.
 Harry has been playing the drums for about 12 years, and has also started learning how to play the piano and guitar two years ago.
 He has played in a handful of bands in the past and currently plays in one that he started himself.
-The main types of genres he teaches are rock and funk, with a little bit of latin and jazz as well.
+The main types of genres he teaches are rock and funk, with a little bit of Latin and jazz as well.

 David Smith was born in 1949, grew up in Kensington, MD, and is a product of the Montgomery County Public School System where he graduated from Albert Einstein High School in 1967.
 David’s father, Johnny played music his whole life and was the owner of Smith’s Drum Shop, located in Wheaton, MD for 25 years.
 He graduated from the University of Maryland with a B.S. in Music Education.
 He then moved to Los Angeles and became the Director of Percussion at Los Angeles City College.
 While in Los Angeles, he finished his Master’s Degree in Percussion Performance with Mitchell Peters at California State University at Los Angeles.
 He soon became very active in the recording studios in Los Angeles.
 Some of Mr. Smith’s performing credits include film work, performing on “Apocalypse Now” and “Missing”, recording with the “Beach Boys” and performing with many artists such as Bob Dylan, Herb Jeffries, Charo, Diana Ross, Michael Jackson, Michael Bolton, and locally with Chris Vadala, just to name a few.